 A French Chateau with Wine tasting

-The Viking ship docked right on the promenade which made it very easy to board the ship then wander off if you wanted to.
+Our Viking ship docked right on the promenade which made it very easy to board and then wander off if you wanted to.
 The actual distance covered by the ship is very small, but your floating hotel does give you a great access to the best wineries in Bordeaux.
 In the very small region there are dozens of chateau with very different wines depending on the soil content.
 We sampled sweet dessert wines, delicate white wines and full bodied red wines.
 We ventured into tiny towns and dined at a working chateau sampling 4 wines with our meal, it was spectacular.
-We cruised back into Bordeaux and I most certainly want to visit Bordeaux again!
+We cruised back into Bordeaux and I certainly want to visit this region again!

 Bordeaux is filled with quaint French villages like this one.